Year-on-Year Improvement, Transparency and the Value of a KU Law Degree

-This information was reported to the ABA on March 15, 2014, and is available to you here.
-You can compare this to the same ABA summary for the Class of 2012.
-We salute the Class of 2013 and its success, and know that for all the assistance from faculty, alumni, the Career Services Office and others, the heart of this success lies with the graduates and their determination to succeed.
+This information was reported to the ABA on March 15, 2015, and is available to you here.
+You can compare this to the same ABA summary for the Class of 2013 and the Class of 2012.
+We salute the Class of 2014 and its success, and know that for all the assistance from faculty, alumni, the Career Services Office and others, the heart of this success lies with the graduates and their determination to succeed.

-KU Law students and graduates are highly sought after by employers throughout the state, region and nation.
-Graduates of the Class of 2013 were employed in at least 19 states, Washington, D.C., and three foreign countries.
-The school’s more than 7,400 alumni live in all 50 states, the District of Columbia, Puerto Rico and 18 foreign countries.
-They use their law degrees in both traditional and nontraditional ways.
+Demand for KU Law students and graduates throughout the state, region and nation remains high.
+Graduates of the Class of 2014 were employed in at least 14 states and Washington, D.C.
+And over the last three years, graduates have taken positions in at least 31 states and various foreign countries.
+Our alumni can be found in all 50 states, the District of Columbia, Puerto Rico and 18 foreign countries.
+They use their law degrees in both traditional and nontraditional ways and are proud to carry on the tradition of being Jayhawk Lawyers.

-At KU Law we view this year’s improvement as a start and not an end — as a step toward more opportunities and better outcomes, not as a destination.
-Beyond efforts driven out of the Career Services Office, KU Law has made, and continues to make, fundamental changes designed to improve the education of our students and the career prospects of our graduates.
+At KU Law we view our continued improvement in employment outcomes as a start and not an end — as a step toward more opportunities and better outcomes, not as a destination.
+Beyond efforts driven out of the Career Services Office, KU Law continues to make fundamental changes designed to improve the education of our students and the career prospects of our graduates.
 Among recent changes, the most visible and dramatic is a reduction in class size by more than 20 percent, ensuring an even lower faculty-to-student ratio and stronger demand in the marketplace after graduation.
-We have also instituted innovative programs, including a school-funded Traveling On-Campus Interview Program to Dallas in fall of 2014.
-The program will be expand to other cities in 2015.
-Our continued focus on our students and their future success ensures that more changes, big and small, will come each year.
+We have also instituted innovative programs, including a school-funded Traveling “On-Campus” Interview Program to Dallas/Ft.
+Worth, Phoenix and Salt Lake City.
+We will inaugurate our 6th Semester in D.C. program in Spring 2016, expanding on a long legacy of KU Lawyers launching their careers in the D.C. region.

 Arturo A. Thompson